dgraph-io/dgraph-docs/content/dgraph_overview.md

 To learn more about Slash GraphQL, see [Slash GraphQL Overview](https://dgraph.io/learn/courses/resources/overviews-and-glossary/overview/slash-overview/).

-Dgraph Cloud extends Slash GraphQL to meet the needs of enterprise customers.
+Dgraph Cloud extends Slash GraphQL to meet the needs of enterprise customers with dedicated instances, high availability, and the choice of running in your own cloud VPC.

 ## Glossary of Dgraph and GraphQL terms